BrettlyCD/text-to-sql/README.md

 python3 main.py
 ```

-Then input your question - happy data analyzing!
+Then input your question - happy SQL-ing!

 ## Citation